peter-kuchel/skillissue/README.md

     * figuring out when a redo is no longer valid and removing it from the stack

 * line numbering and formating
-* something that displays the cmd that has been toggled (similar to vim?)
+* something that displays the command that has been toggled (similar to vim?)
+* jumping to a certain line number in the document